KnpLabs/DoctrineBehaviors/README.md

 Some behaviors (translatable, timestampable, softDeletable, blameable, geocodable) need Doctrine listeners in order to work.
 Make sure to activate them by reading the **Listeners** section.
-Timestampable is a bit special in the sense it's only used to avoid having you to declare `hasLifecycleCallbacks` metadata.

 Traits are based on annotation driver.
 You need to declare `use Doctrine\ORM\Mapping as ORM;` on top of your entity.